 Tone The mood or atmosphere of a work.
-It can also be the reflection of the writer's attitude to the reader (e.g., formal, informal) or the writer's treatment of the subject matter (e.g., light, serious).
+It can also be the reflection of the writer's attitude to the reader (e.g., formal, intimate, pompous) or the writer's treatment of the subject matter (e.g., ironic, light, solemn, satirical, sentimental).